wcseesite/SwiftUI-Tutorial/README.md

 # SwiftUI Tutorial

-This is a note repository for studying iOS development with SwiftUI.
+This is a note repository for studying iOS App development with SwiftUI.

 # Apple Official Study Materials